mihir2510/BulliesEye/README.md

     Dense
   ```
 - After training the model for 5 epochs accuracy of ~97% accuracy was achieved

+### Scraper Details

+- The scraper uses [Tweepy](https://www.tweepy.org/) for scraping tweets from Twitter which is passed into the model to check for abusive content
+- Top X most offensive tweets were displayed on admin's dashboard with an option to auto-generate FIR report for each offensive/cyberbullying tweet.
+- Admin can also search for tweets with specific offensive words.

 ### TODO

 - [ ] Implement Transformer architecture